TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenuitem/Index.rst

          boolean

    Description
-         If set, the link is first wrapped with "*.wrap*" and then the
+         If set, the link is first wrapped with "*.linkWrap*" and then the
          <A>-tag.

    Default